LiamG53/fn-username/README.md

 ### this will get updated each update
 - working on latest season 😄
-- if you have half a brain you will notice that there is minor anti-paste. :mad:
+- if you have half a brain you will notice that there is minor anti-paste. 😠